BluePsyduck/zend-autowire-factory/README.md

 ### Usage

 The `ConfigReaderFactory` requires the application config to be added as array to the container.
-If the alias for the config differs from the default "config", call `ConfigReaderFactory::setDefaultConfigAlias('yourAlias')` to set the alias.
+If the alias for the config differs from the default "config", call `ConfigReaderFactory::setConfigAlias('yourAlias')` to set the alias.

-Then, use the static `register(...$keys)` method to register a config value to the container, where `$keys` are the array keys to reach your desired value in the config.
+Then, use the `readConfig(string ...$keys)` function (or `new ConfigReaderFactory(string ...$keys)`) to read a config value for the container, where `$keys` are the array keys to reach your desired value in the config.
 Note that if a key is not set, an exception will be triggered by the factory.

+## AliasArrayInjectorFactory

+The `AliasArrayInjectorFactory` reads an array of aliases from the config (using the `ConfigReaderFactory`), and creates all instances to these aliases and returns them to be injected into other services.
+All aliases must be known to the container.

+To use this factory, simply call `injectAliasArray(string ...$configKeys)` (or `new AliasArrayInjectorFactory(string ...$configKeys)`) within the container config.

 ## Example